WalkTheDocs/book_data_structures_and_algorithms_in_java_6ed/app/src/main/java/book_data_structures_and_algorithms_in_java_6ed/ch1_java_primer/README.md

 # Chapter 1: Java Primer

 ## Quirks
-* R-11, R-12, and R-13 are to be found inside the CreditCard class.
+* R-11, R-12, and R-13 are to be found inside the CreditCard class, which has been moved into common.
 * C-24 and C-25 are also inside the CreditCardClass.

 ## Pitfalls